PROSA-Project/prosa/classic/README.md

 - **classic/implementation/:** Instantiation of each schedulability analysis with concrete task and scheduler implementations.
 Instantiating the main theorems in an assumption free environment shows the absence of contradictory assumptions in the proofs.

+- **classic/util/:** additional helper lemmas, notations, and tactics that are no longer used in the "new Prosa".

 ### Internal Directories

 The major concepts in classic Prosa are specified in the *classic/model/* folder.